samkiaVTK/negative-navigator/README.md

 	document.title = url + " - negative navigator"
 })
 ```
-we now have event which is handled by specified code - to change URL input value, and also window title(by editing innerText of <title> element
+we now have event which is handled by specified code - to change URL input value, and also window title